DanMcInerney/xsscrapy/README.md

 -------

 * If it gives an error : ```ImportError: cannot import name LinkExtractor```.
 This means that you don't have the latest version of scrapy.
 You can install it using: ```sudo pip install --upgrade scrapy```.
+* It's called XSScrapy, so why SQL injection detection too?
+There is overlap between dangerous XSS chars and dangerous SQL injection characters, namely single and double quotes.
+Detecting SQL injection errors in a response is also simple and nonCPU-intensive.
+So although 99% of this script is strongly geared toward high and accurate detection of XSS adding simple SQL injection detection through error message discovery is a simple and effective addition.
+This script will not test for blind sql injection.
+Error messages it looks for come straight from w3af's sqli audit plugin.

 License
 -------